Code-Institute-Submissions/Sorin05-Project-3-BlackJack_MayResub/README.md

 #### Main Goal
 - Create a card game with basic Python knowledge
-- Create and provide the user with a simple blackjack game without betting and losing any real money in real life
+- Create and provide the user with a simple blackjack experience without gambling and losing any real money in real life

+### User Needs
+  #### Scope
+  - user to understand the rules and how to play the game
+  - when you lose or win  to have the option to play again

+ ### Structure
+   After the blackjack logo player is asked if they want to play a game of blackjack, if the player chose yes the computer deals 2 cards each , 2 for the house and 2 for the player calculating and showing the sum of the cards to determine if the player wants more cards and to calculate the winner.
+When the outcome of the game is determined the player is asked if they want to play again or not.